 Cheniere business requires a huge amount of CAPEX.
 Currently, it has $30Bn debt, an average interest of 5.46%.
 Fortunately, once that the operations begin, Cheniere obtains predictable cash flows for the next 20 years.

 Cheniere’s expansion Plan

-There is a phase 3 of the Corpus Christi terminal forecasted to be built before the end of 2024.
+There is a phase 3 of the Corpus Christi terminal, the plan is to finish the construction before the end of 2024.
 It will have 10 Mtpa capacity if Cheniere decides to build it (95% prob – Stifel).
 Consequently, it will have a huge impact on the development of Cheniere Energy ($LNG) but it will not have any impact for Cheniere Energy Partners ($CQP)